What are the benefits of having plants at home, you ask?

-This is why it’s important that you consider your home a haven free from stress, negativity, and bad vibes.
+You must consider your home a haven free from stress and negativity.
 It should be a place you can’t wait to come to after a hard day’s work.
-In this article, we’ll share simple strategies you can do to turn your casa into a calming, relaxing, inspiring, and no-stress environment.
+In this article, we’ll share simple strategies that you can do and how indoor plants, say, a Phalaenopsis orchid plant, can make a difference in turning your home into a calming, relaxing, inspiring, and no-stress environment.

 - Tidy all at once NOW.
-Who doesn’t love binge-cleaning every now and then?
+Who doesn’t love binge-cleaning now and then?

-- Get rid of everything, EVERYTHING, except for items that sparks joy in you.
+- Get rid of everything, EVERYTHING, except for items that spark joy in you.
 Oh, this is an absolute clutter-buster.

 - FOLD your clothes, not hang.
-Check out the video above.
-It’s a must-try!
+Check out this video for reference.

 - Improving systolic blood pressure